-Let peace be upon you!
-How are you?
-My name is and I am here on behalf of Islamic Relief Bangladesh (IRB).
-Your village has been selected for a research on a project named "Alternative Orphan Family Sponsorship Programme through Sustainable Interventions - Phase II (ALO-II)".
-For this research, we would like to ask you a number of questions and I would highly appreciate if you wish to participate in this process.
-Information that you share with us will be kept absolutely confidential and no one other than concerned people at IRB will have access to this information.
-The questionnaire should take approximately 40 minutes to complete.
+and I am here on behalf of Islamic Relief Bangladesh arch on a project named "Alternative Orphan Family Sponsorship" hase II (ALO-II)".
+For this research, we would like to ask you a number of questions and I would highly appreciate if you wis sh to participate in this process.
+Information that you share with us will · han concerned people at IRB will have access to this information.
+The questionnaire should take approximately 40 minute es to complete.
 This process does not carry any risks or discomfort for you, except for your time taken for this interview.
 There is no financial compensation for your participation; however we do hope that you will participate, as your opinions and experiences are very important to us.
 You are free to choose whether or not to participate in this study.
 If you choose to participate and if I ask you any question that you do not want to answer, just let me know and I will go on to the next question; or you can stop the interview at any time.
 We hope that you will feel comfortable to respond honestly and openly.
 At this time, do you want to ask me anything about the survey?
 Do I have your permission to continue?
-1. Yes

-2. No (End Interview)
+1. Yes 2.
+No (End Interview) Village: Union/Municipality: Unazila: Kaunia District: Rangour

-Village: Union/Municipality:

-Upazila: Kaunia District: Rangpur

-Name of the enumerator:

-Date: